RalphHightower/blog/_posts/2026/09/2026-09-03-WhistleblowerExposesRiskProposedBallotMailPortal.md

 title: "Whistleblower Exposes Ridks/Dangers of Trump’s Latest Attempt to Suppress Mail-In Ballots"
 ---

+The calendar is the enemy.
 There is no way in hell that the **USPS Federal Ballot Mail Portal** can be developed, tested, implemented, and have election personnel trained on the system on time for the midterm elections.

 There are a number of points that [Frederick P. Brooks, Jr.](https://www.cs.unc.edu/~brooks/) made in his [The Mythical Man-Month: Essays on Software Engineering, Anniversary Edition](https://www.informit.com/store/mythical-man-month-essays-on-software-engineering-anniversary-9780201835953)